 “In fact, we have many repeat guests in these programs that come year after year to ride with the same group of friends.
 Aside from how great our coaches are, the main comment our guests make about our seasonal programs is how much they love the community of skiers and riders they have become a part of through these programs.
 It’s not so much of a lesson as it is a riding session with a group of your peers”-Tony Bailey, Seasonal Programs Manager

-Don’t be fooled; although you are skiing/riding with professionally-certified coaches who are trained to help you improve your skills, our Adult Seasonal Programs are far from your ordinary, regimented ski or snowboard lesson.
+Don’t be fooled; although you are skiing/riding with professionally certified coaches who are trained to help you improve your skills, our Adult Seasonal Programs are far from your ordinary, regimented ski or snowboard lesson.
 Our coaches spend the entire season with each group, they have the unique opportunity to develop a relationship with their group and work on multiple skills over an extended period of time.
 Because of this, coaches are not forced to jam the same fundamental skills into every session.
 They have the freedom to work on whatever skills the guests in their group want to work on and go at their own pace.

 From stopping and linking turns to navigating a glade or trying your first boardslide, our coaches are trained to teach anything and everything their group wants to work on.
 All coaches are certified through either the Professional Ski Instructors of America (PSIA) or the American Association of Snowboard Instructors (AASI).

 Many different types of skiers and riders enroll in our seasonal programs.
-From beginners to experts, backcountry to freestyle, locals to out-of-staters, these programs provide fun for any age or skill level.
+From beginners to experts, backcountry to freestyle, and locals to out-of-staters, these programs provide fun for any age or skill level.
 Beginners join because they want to commit to the sport, they want to fully immerse themselves in skiing or snowboarding and jump right in.
 Their main motivation is to improve their skills and learn something new.
 Intermediate to advanced skiers and riders tend to join in part to round out and improve their skills but also for the social aspect of the programs.
-They’re looking to ride with friends, meet new riding partners and après with these connections, season after season, on and off the mountain.
+They’re looking to ride with friends, and meet new riding partners and après with these connections, season after season, on and off the mountain.

 Other perks include taking advantage of the Ski School express lift lines and following experienced coaches who know the mountain well and always find the best snow every session.
 Parents of children in seasonal programs often want to get in on the mountain fun, and AAMP and AMR are the best ways to see what all the buzz is about.